 To provide future physicians with key knowledge needed to practice medicine through a health justice and racial equity lens.
-Taking a distinctly inter-professional approach to the practice of medicine, participants collaborate with legal and policy advocates and learn how to use law and policy as tools to improve individual health and wellbeing, transform the systems used to deliver healthcare, and advance broader community health and equity goals.
+Taking a distinctly inter-professional approach to the practice of medicine, participants collaborate with legal and policy advocates and learn how to use law and policy as tools to improve individual health and wellbeing, transform the systems used to deliver healthcare, and advance broader population health and equity goals.

 Empower the next generation of physicians to be advocates for health justice for their patients, within the healthcare system, and on behalf of their communities.

 The disproportionate need and uneven access to health care in the United States and, in particular, the Washington, DC metro area represents one of the great paradoxes of our nation where extremes in wealth and prosperity are juxtaposed with abject poverty and need.